digital-asset/daml/docs/source/daml/intro/11_Testing.rst

 To illustrate the problem, let's assume there is a template ``T`` with a contract key, and Alice has witnessed two ``Create`` nodes of a contract of type ``T`` with key ``k``, but no corresponding archive nodes.
 Alice may not be able to order these two nodes causally in the sense of "one create came before the other".
 See :doc:`/concepts/local-ledger` for an in-depth treatment of causality on DAML Ledgers.

 So what should happen now if Alice's participant encounters a ``fetchByKey @T k`` or ``lookupByKey @T k`` during interpretation?
 What if it encounters a ``fetch`` node?
-These decisions are part of the operational semantics of a participant, and the decision of what should happen is based on the consideration that the chance of a participant submitting an invalid transaction should be minimized.
+These decisions are part of the operational semantics, and the decision of what should happen is based on the consideration that the chance of a participant submitting an invalid transaction should be minimized.

 If a ``fetch`` or ``exercise`` is encountered, the participant resolves the contract as long as it has not witnessed an archive node for that contract - ie as long as it can't guarantee that the contract is no longer active.
 The rationale behind this is that ``fetch`` and ``exercise`` use ContractIds, which need to come from somewhere: Command arguments, Contract arguments, or key lookups.
 In all three cases, someone believes the ContractId to be active still so it's worth trying.